vaymn/obd-canbus/commands.md

 ## CAN

 sudo modprobe can
-sudo modeprobe slcan
+sudo modprobe slcan
-sudo modeprode can_raw
+sudo modprode can_raw

 sudo slcand -l -c -s6 /dev/ttyACM0 can0